The Barnet Shale

 DTE (Detroit Edison Energy)

 We are presently leased out to DTE (Detroit Edison Energy).
 When we first negotiated the lease, we were under the impression that we were leasing out to Adexco.
 We found out later that we are leased to DTE.
 I am not sure how that actually worked but I believe Adexco was hired as a front company by DTE.
 I don't consider that to be a very honest type of business dealing but apparently it is done on a common basis in the oil and gas business.
-As I said before, you need a professional negotiator when dealing with energy companies.
-The truth is a difficult thing for them to reveal when they are only interested in their own profits and don't care about the mineral rights owners!.
-Now, on the other hand, when I found out we were actually leased to DTE, it was because they had drilled a well about one mile to the N.E. of our property and laid a pipeline from the well to the pump station across the road where there are three Dreyfus pipelines.
+When I found out we were actually leased to DTE, it was because they had drilled a well about one mile to the N.E. of our property and laid a pipeline from the well to the pump station across the road where there are three Dreyfus pipelines.
 The new installation included a huge high pressure compressor that was so noisy that it kept us awake at night.
-We could hear with our windows closed and we like to sleep with the windows open!
+We could hear it with our windows closed and we like to sleep with the windows open!
 We had lived with the noise of the pipeline electric turbines for many years which amounted to only a winding up whine when they started but this new pump ran on NG fed from the well and was extremely noisy!
 We are about 200 yards or so up the road and could hear it inside our house with the windows closed.
 It was really loud at my mother's house and her rent house which was about 75 yards or so from the pumps.
 I caught the maintenance man at the pump one day and was able to obtain the information on who to contact regarding the noise.
 I talked with the General Manager who made an appointment to meet with me and the maintenance foreman and work out a way to lower the noise level.
-They installed noise blocking walls within a month or so and that stopped about 95% of the noise to my mother's house and about 75% of the noise to my house.
+They installed noise blocking walls within a month or so and that stopped about 95% of the objectionable noise to my mother's house and about 75% of the objectionable noise to my house.
 At least it is at a level that is within reasonable limits.
 They did respond to my complaints in a timely and courteous manor which is more that one can say for a lot of producers these days!
+After about a year of sporatic production, DTE shut down the well, and pulled all of its equipment off the well site and the Magellan pump station property, apparently abandoning the well.

-For an excellent web site with some of the best information available on the Barnett Shale in North Central Texas, visit The Blum Texas Website.
-It is a literal goldmine of information on the Barnett Shale!
+The Blum Texas Website For an excellent web site with some of the best information available on the Barnett Shale in North Central Texas.

 Return to the Main Menu